-It’s a quiet question that hums beneath the surface for many of us:
+Do I Belong is a question that hums beneath the surface for many of us:

 Do I belong here?

-Not just in a room.
-Not just in a conversation.
-But in life, in relationships, in communities where everyone else seems to move with ease.
+Not just in a room or a conversation, but in life, relationships and communities where everyone else seems to be at ease.

 This question isn’t always shouted, it can arise in subtle ways.
 It shows up: